medplum/medplum/packages/docs/docs/fhir-datastore/deleting-data.md

 :::caution Referential Integrity on Deletes

-Referential integrity is **not** supported for deletes at this time as it would require checking every resource in a project for inbound references to the deleted resource.
-Unfortunately, performance tradeoffs forbid Medplum from implementing this.
+Referential integrity is **not** supported for deletes at this time.

 :::